-Meditation And NeuroFeedback: Turbo-Charging Your Mental Health & Spiritual Transformation
+Meditation And NeuroFeedback: Turbo-Charging Your Mental & Spiritual development

 By learning how to focus on the present moment, people who meditate establish new neural pathways that enable them to notice and put a stop to mind-wandering.

 This leads to a decrease in stress–induced thoughts And consequently a decrease in illness.

 Several studies have shown that meditation decreases the size of the amygdala (the part of the brain responsible for anxiety, stress and fear) while at the same time increasing the neural connections to the pre-frontal cortex (the area responsible for feelings of happiness and wellbeing).

 Other BENEFITS OF MEDITATION include improved mood, a decrease in symptoms of anxiety and depression, improved sleep, improved concentration, decreased reactivity leading to better relationships, and an increase in the desire to be kind to oneself and others.